 Last Call 2013 Year in Review shows to start December 16th

-For three weeks beginning this Saturday night the 16th, Last Call celebrates the best fusion jazz of 2023 with host Chris Cooke.
+For three weeks beginning this Saturday night December 16th, Last Call celebrates the best fusion jazz of 2023 with host Chris Cooke.

 The Last Call can be heard Saturday nights, 9-11pm on KIOS-FM and on the web at www.kios.org